WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

  * Difficult to share code with staff for online help
  * Impossible  to go back in time to a previous version
  * Possible to lose all of the code
- * Awkward to go download the source and open it
+ * Awkward to go download the source and open it (This is a VSCode limitation)
- * Difficult to find additional examples for other libraries
+ * Difficult to find additional examples for other libraries (This is a VSCode limitation)

 ### 3.2 **Pro/Con of Git**